MailTape/MailTape-v1/_posts/2023-10-22-Aleesha-Dibbs.md

 musiColor: musiColor538.png
 ---
 <p id="introduction">
-	This Sunday morning we welcome Aleesha Dibbs for Episode 538.
+	This Sunday morning we welcome Aleesha Dibbs for MailTape's Episode 538.
 Based in Sydney, Aleesha Dibbs joins us after the release of her debut solo EP, Paradise Lost - produced and co-written by Tom Crandles.
-Marked by eccentric snythwork and rich vocals, the release often treads darker, haunting tones with exceptional inventiveness.
+Marked by eccentric snythwork and rich vocals, the release often treads into darker, haunting tones with exceptional inventiveness.
 </p>

 # Aleesha Dibbs's selection